 GTM strategies are, from the ground up, built around a customer’s wants or needs.
 After all, this whole mission you’re on started with you or your company trying to address a problem the customer is facing.
 When approaching a problem with strategy and planning, you can actually build your product, delivery, and pricing plays around the customer’s preferred pricing points.

 With a GTM in place, you can now better equip agents in Sales and Support with background info on where the product is headed.
-Imagine your employees out on a sales call with no idea of how an update or feature or product works.
-New Coke.
+Imagine your employees out on a sales call with no idea of how an update, feature, or product works.

 Regardless of your launch size or tier, creating a go-to-market strategy is crucial for your launch’s success.
 In the present, it gives you a roadmap for success that goes beyond just sending a few emails to your prospective customers and buddies or posting a few blurbs on LinkedIn.

 It can take time to build out and operationalize a launch process, let alone launch a product.
 We get it.
-That’s why we built Ignition — a go-to-market software that’s built by experienced product managers for teams that don’t have a launch process or are done with data siloes and trying to cram their existing go-to-market strategy into tools not designed for product launches.
+That’s why we built Ignition — a Go-to-Market software that’s built by experienced product managers for teams that don’t have a launch process or are done with data silos and trying to cram their existing GTM strategy into tools not designed for product launches.